-There is created an account in the custody of the state treasurer to be known as the judicial information system account.
-The administrative office of the courts shall maintain and administer the account, in which shall be deposited all moneys received from in-state noncourt users and any out-of-state users of the judicial information system and moneys as specified in RCW 2.68.040 for the purposes of providing judicial information system access to noncourt users and providing an adequate level of automated services to the judiciary.
-The legislature shall appropriate the funds in the account for the purposes of the judicial information system.
-The account shall be used for the acquisition of equipment, software, supplies, services, and other costs incidental to the acquisition, development, operation, and administration of information services, telecommunications, systems, software, supplies, and equipment, including the payment of principal and interest on items paid in installments.
-During the 2009-2011 fiscal biennium, the legislature may transfer from the judicial information system account to the state general fund such amounts as reflect the excess fund balance of the account.

-Sec.
-919 RCW 28A.160.130 and 1991 c 114 s 2 are each amended to read as follows:

-(1) There is created a fund on deposit with each county treasurer for each school district of the county, which shall be known as the transportation vehicle fund.
-Money to be deposited into the transportation vehicle fund shall include, but is not limited to, the following:

-(a) The balance of accounts held in the general fund of each school district for the purchase of approved transportation equipment and for major transportation equipment repairs under RCW 28A.150.280.
-The amount transferred shall be the balance of the account as of September 1, 1982;

-(b) Reimbursement payments provided for in RCW 28A.160.200 except those provided under RCW 28A.160.200(((4))) (3) that are necessary for contracted payments to private carriers;

-(c) Earnings from transportation vehicle fund investments as authorized in RCW 28A.320.300; and

-(d) The district's share of the proceeds from the sale of transportation vehicles, as determined by the superintendent of public instruction.

-(2) Funds in the transportation vehicle fund may be used for the following purposes:
+- 1 noncourt users and any out-of-state users of the judicial information - 2 system and moneys as specified in RCW 2.68.040 for the purposes of - 3 providing judicial information system access to noncourt users and - 4 providing an adequate level of automated services to the judiciary. - 5 The legislature shall appropriate the funds in the account for the - 6 purposes of the judicial information system.
+The account shall be used - 7 for the acquisition of equipment, software, supplies, services, and - 8 other costs incidental to the acquisition, development, operation, and - 9 administration of information services, telecommunications, systems, - 10 software, supplies, and equipment, including the payment of principal - 11 and interest on items paid in installments.
+During the 2009-2011 - 12 fiscal biennium, the legislature may transfer from the judicial - 13 information system account to the state general fund such amounts as - 14 reflect the excess fund balance of the account. - 15 Sec.
+919. RCW 28A.160.130 and 1991 c 114 s 2 are each amended to read as follows: - 17 (1) There is created a fund on deposit with each county treasurer 18 for each school district of the county, which shall be known as the 19 transportation vehicle fund.
+Money to be deposited into the - 20 transportation vehicle fund shall include, but is not limited to, the - 21 following: - 22 (a) The balance of accounts held in the general fund of each school - 23 district for the purchase of approved transportation equipment and for - 24 major transportation equipment repairs under RCW 28A.150.280.
+The - amount transferred shall be the balance of the account as of September 1, 1982; - 27 (b) Reimbursement payments provided for in RCW 28A.160.200 except - 28 those provided under RCW 28A.160.200(($\frac{4}{1}$)) $\frac{3}{1}$ that are necessary for - 29 contracted payments to private carriers; - 30 (c) Earnings from transportation vehicle fund investments as - 31 authorized in RCW 28A.320.300; and - 32 (d) The district's share of the proceeds from the sale of - 33 transportation vehicles, as determined by the superintendent of public - 34 instruction. - 35 (2) Funds in the transportation vehicle fund may be used for the - 36 following purposes:

-(a) Purchase of pupil transportation vehicles pursuant to RCW 28A.160.200 and 28A.150.280;

-(b) Payment of conditional sales contracts as authorized in RCW 28A.335.200 or payment of obligations authorized in RCW 28A.530.080, entered into or issued for the purpose of pupil transportation vehicles;

-(c) Major repairs to pupil transportation vehicles:

-(d) For the 2009-2011 biennium, a school district that is wholly contained on an island and has a student enrollment greater than two hundred fifty students and fewer than five hundred and fifty students may transfer from the transportation vehicle fund to the school district's general fund such amounts as necessary for instructional costs.
+- (a) Purchase of pupil transportation vehicles pursuant to RCW 1 28A.160.200 and 28A.150.280; 2 - (b) Payment of conditional sales contracts as authorized in RCW 28A.335.200 or payment of obligations authorized in RCW 28A.530.080, entered into or issued for the purpose of pupil transportation vehicles; - (c) Major repairs to pupil transportation vehicles; - (d) For the 2009-2011 biennium, a school district that is wholly 8 contained on an island and has a student enrollment greater than two 9 hundred fifty students and fewer than five hundred and fifty students 10 may transfer from the transportation vehicle fund to the school 11 district's general fund such amounts as necessary for instructional 12 13 costs.

-The superintendent of public instruction shall adopt rules which shall establish the standards, conditions, and procedures governing the establishment and use of the transportation vehicle fund.
-The rules shall not permit the transfer of funds from the transportation vehicle fund to any other fund of the district, except as provided under subsection (2)(d) of this section.
+The superintendent of public instruction shall adopt rules which 14 shall establish the standards, conditions, and procedures governing the 15 establishment and use of the transportation vehicle fund.
+16 shall not permit the transfer of funds from the transportation vehicle 17 fund to any other fund of the district, except as provided under 18 subsection (2)(d) of this section.
+19